Paklock/HackRF1/GPS-Sim.md

 ## Generator
 You can use [gps-sdr-sim](https://github.com/osqzss/gps-sdr-sim) to generate data for this app.

-`gps-sdr-sim -e RINEX_NAVIGATION_FILE -l LAT,LONG,HEIGHT -b 8 -o SOMENAME.C8`
+`gps-sdr-sim -e RINEX_NAVIGATION_FILE -l LAT,LONG,HEIGHT -o SOMENAME.C8`

 That will create `SOMENAME.C8`, but note that you also need to specify its sample rate and frequency in another file, as explained below.